pact-foundation/docs.pact.io/website/docs/getting_started/terminology.md

 ## Provider state

-A name describing a “_state_” \(like a fixture\) that the provider should be in when a given request is replayed against it - e.g. “when user John Doe exists” or “when user John Doe has a bank account”.
+On the consumer side, a provider state is a name describing a “_state_” \(like a fixture\) that the provider should be in when a given request is replayed against it - e.g. “when user John Doe exists” or “when user John Doe has a bank account”.
 These allow the same endpoint to be tested under different scenarios.

-A provider state name is specified when writing the consumer specs, then, when the pact verification is set up in the provider the same name will be used to identify the set up code block that should be run before the request is executed.
+On the provider side, when the pact verification is executed, the provider state name will be used to identify the set up code block that should be run before the request is executed.
 The provider state set up code is written by the provider team.

 ## Pact specification